 \section{Abstract}

-Measurement based quantum computation is a quantum computing paradigm, that employs single-qubit measurements performed on an entangled resource state in the form of a cluster state.
-A basic ingredient in the construction of the resource state is the type II fusion procedure, which connects two cluster states.
-We generalize the type II fusion procedure by generalizing the fusion matrix, and classify the resulting final states, which also include cluster states up to single-qubit rotations.
-We prove that the probability for the success of the generalized type II fusion is bounded by fifty percent, and classify all the possibilities to saturate the bound.
-We analyze the enhancement of the fusion success probability above the fifty percent bound, by the reduction of the entanglement entropy of the fusion link.
-We prove that the only states, that can be obtained with hundred percent probability of succces, are product states.
+Measurement based quantum computation is a quantum computing paradigm that employs single-qubit measurements performed on an entangled resource state in the form of a cluster state.
+A basic ingredient in the construction of the resource state is the type-II fusion procedure, which probabilistically merges two separate photonic cluster states by a quantum measurement.
+We generalize the type-II fusion procedure by generalizing the measurement setup, and classify the resulting final states, which also include cluster states up to single-qubit rotations.
+We prove that the probability for the success of the generalized type-II fusion is bounded by fifty percent, and classify all the possibilities to saturate the bound.
+We analyze the enhancement of the fusion success probability above the fifty percent bound, by the reduction of the entanglement entropy of the resulting state.
+We prove that the only states that can be obtained with a hundred percent probability of success, are product states.